 National guidelines say that women should be offered at least two scans.
 The first is known as the ‘dating scan’ because it helps to show how many weeks pregnant you are, it can also check your baby's development.
 Additionally you may be offered a special ultrasound called a ‘nuchal translucency scan’ (NT) which in combination with a blood test is used to screen for Down’s syndrome.
 It is offered when you are around 11 to 14 weeks pregnant.
 In some areas the dating scan and the NT scan will be carried out together.

-The second scan is a more detailed scan that helps to pick up any major structural problems that is offered when you are around 18-21 weeks pregnant.
+The second scan is a more detailed scan that helps to pick up any major structural problems and is offered when you are around 18-21 weeks pregnant.
 In practice, you may find that the timing varies across the country.
 Your midwife will give you information about what is available in your area.

 In the few cases where ultrasound reveals an unexpected problem, you may be referred for further diagnostic tests such as amniocentesis or chorionic villus sampling (CVS).
 Ultrasound can also be used to find out the exact position of the baby to allow the doctor to carry out these tests.